-Our mission is to prepare children through effective instruction and innovative leadership to be self- confident, intellectually inquisitive, emotionally intelligent, and academically competent beings.
+Our mission is to prepare children to be self- confident, intellectually inquisitive, emotionally intelligent, and academically competent beings.
 Our children will be innovative leaders and problem solvers who will improve conditions for our local, state and global communities.
 The mission is grounded in the skills, characteristics and knowledge that young people need to be productive citizens.
-It also reflects the desired outcomes of a highly effective education.

 Opportunity gaps will be closed as all scholars achieve academically at high levels.
-The mission is meant to inspire and uplift everyone involved in the work of developing young people.
-The mission is a conscious effort to prepare young people to serve and care about their communities, to give them the skills necessary to be successful in high school and college, and prepare them to be change agents, movement leaders, and problem solvers within those communities.
+Our mission is meant to inspire and uplift everyone involved in the work of developing young people.
+It is a conscious effort to prepare young people to serve and care about their communities, to give them the skills necessary to be successful in high school and college, and prepare them to be change agents, movement leaders, and problem solvers within those communities.

 There’s a place for you!

 Carmen Pruitt, Esq.: State Director of Finance and Administration